-Alfio Parisi is a Physicist and Professor in the Faculty of Health, Engineering and Sciences at the University of Southern Queensland, Australia.
+Alfio V. Parisi is a Physicist and Professor in the Faculty of Health, Engineering and Sciences University of at the Southern Queensland Australia.
 His research interests are in the development of techniques and methods in dosimetry, radiometry and spectroradiometry.

-These have been applied to provide an improved characterisation of the solar environment that humans are exposed to during normal daily activities and to the measurement of the solar exposures to plants.
+These have been applied to provide an improved characterization of the solar environment that humans are exposed to during normal daily activities and to the measurement of the solar exposures to plants.

-David Turnbull studied UV radiation physics at the University of Southern Queensland.
-In 2005 he completed his PhD on UV radiation and shade environments.
-In 2007 he obtained a grant from the Cancer Council QLD to study UV and vitamin D exposures in shade environments.
+David J. Turnbull studied UV radiation physics at the University of Southern Queensland.
+In 2005, he completed his PhD on UV radiation and shade environments.
+In 2007, he obtained a grant from the Cancer Council QLD to study UV and vitamin D exposures in shade environments.
 His research has also ranged from the development of photosensitive polymers to storage dam evaporation mitigation.
-Current research interests include human exposures to wavelengths across the entire non-ionising spectrum.
+Current research interests include human exposures to wavelengths across the entire nonionizing spectrum.